mrimaenterprises/maneesh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a first-year PhD student in the GLAMOR Lab at University of Southern California, where I am working with [Prof. Jesse Thomason](https://jessethomason.com/) on <b>language grounding in perception and interaction</b>.
+I am a first-year PhD student in the GLAMOR Lab at University of Southern California, where I am working with [Prof. Jesse Thomason](https://jessethomason.com/) on <b>language grounding in perception and, more broadly, the world</b>.

 Before this, I was a Research Intern at Microsoft Research, and briefly worked as an NLP Research Scientist at AI Foundation.
 I completed my Master's from the Language Technologies Institute at Carnegie Mellon University, where I had the pleasure of working with [Prof. Yonatan Bisk](https://yonatanbisk.com/), [Prof. Louis-Philippe Morency](http://www.cs.cmu.edu/~morency/) and [Prof. Florian Metze](https://www.cs.cmu.edu/~fmetze/interACT/Home.html).